 Joe is the face of all things related to assets in South Australia, consistently engaging with tenants and building on our reputation for well-maintained properties and successful partnerships with long-term contractors.
-He goes above and beyond the expectations of his role by ensuring maintenance both tenants and contractors.
+He goes above and beyond the expectations of his role by ensuring maintenance issues are resolved professionally and developing strong relationships with both tenants and contractors.
 Joe brings innovative ideas to the table, such as long-term, cost-efficient solutions to garden maintenance, helping tenants sustain their tenancies with minimal costs.
 His proactive approach, such as removing overgrown hedges and trees that contribute to long-term maintenance challenges, has improved property conditions and enhanced communication between maintenance teams and Housing Officers.
 Joe's empathy, particularly with older tenants, and his focus on maintaining open lines of communication with contractors and Housing Officers ensure that issues are addressed collaboratively.
 His dedication to tenant satisfaction and his commitment to delivering the highest quality service make him a deserving recipient of the Excellence Award.